moveit/moveit/moveit_planners/chomp/README.md

 > git clone https://github.com/ksatyaki/moveit.git

+* cd to the directory you just cloned and checkout the indigo-devel branch.

+> cd moveit

+> git checkout indigo-devel

 * Make the workspace with `catkin_make` and source your workspace's setup file.
 * Get the `moveit_resources` package.
 This package contains test robots and configs to test CHOMP.